 The score is derived from an automated algorithm, and represents a weighted count of the amount of attention we've picked up for a research output.

 Why is it weighted?
 To reflect the relative reach of each type of source.
 It's easy to imagine that the average newspaper story is more likely to bring attention to the research output than the average tweet.
-This is reflected in the default weightings:
+This is reflected in the default (minimum) weightings:

-The Altmetric Attention Score always has to be a whole number.
+On a Details Page or on a badge, the Altmetric Attention Score always has to be a whole number.
 This means that mentions that contribute less than 1 to the score sometimes get rounded up to one.
 So, if we picked up one Facebook post for a paper, the score would increase by 1, but if we picked up 3 more Facebook posts for that same article, the score would still only increase by 1.